deepset-ai/haystack-home/content/blog/introducing-haystack-agents/index.md

 featured_image: thumbnail.png
 images: ["blog/indtroducing-haystack-agents/thumbnail.png"]
 toc: True
-date: 2023-03-29
+date: 2023-03-28
-last_updated: 2023-03-29
+last_updated: 2023-03-28
 authors:
   - Tuana Celik
 ---

 Wouldn’t it be cool if you could enter a query and an LLM makes decisions on-the-fly about what resources it needs to resolve the query?
 For example, that it needs to search the web and retrieve relevant resources.
 Or that it needs to search through your company files first.
 That’s now possible with Agents!

 With the release of Haystack 1.15, we’re officially introducing the `Agent` to the Haystack ecosystem.
-The implementation of Agents is inspired by two papers: the [MRKL Systems paper](https://arxiv.org/abs/2205.00445) (pronounced ‘miracle’ 😉) and [the ReAct paper](https://arxiv.org/abs/2210.03629). ********If you like reading papers, I highly recommend these two.
+The implementation of Agents is inspired by two papers: the [MRKL Systems paper](https://arxiv.org/abs/2205.00445) (pronounced ‘miracle’ 😉) and [the ReAct paper](https://arxiv.org/abs/2210.03629).
+If you like reading papers, I highly recommend these two.
 Here, I’ll explain how we’re introducing this functionality to Haystack.

 Let’s first talk about what an Agent is, and then see how you can start using Agents in Haystack.
 First, we need to briefly talk about what a ‘prompt’ is.

-### What is a Prompt?
+## What is a Prompt?

 Long story short, a prompt is an instruction.
 In the world of Natural Language Processing, these instructions can often be things like ‘Answer the given query’, or ‘Summarize the following piece of text’.
 In recent months, new large language models (LLMs) were made available, such as GPT models like `text-davinci-003` by OpenAI.
 These have shown great capability in consuming and acting on increasingly complex prompts.